The Origins of the Official Virginia State Flag Design in 1861

 "I simply had to be there," he concluded.
 Mr Byrne had a brother in the Confederate regular army, and his father and another brother served in the local forces protecting Richmond.

-Flag on display at the Virginia Capital Museum
+Flag was on display at the Virginia Capital Museum